Get Up and Go: Windsor's weather, traffic and gas prices for Monday

 Weather

-Cloudy, with a 40 percent chance of rain showers or flurries early this morning.
-Periods of rain beginning this afternoon.
+Cloudy with a 40 percent chance of showers.
+Fog patches dissipating this morning.
+Wind becoming west 20 km/h near noon.

 Gas